IoanHadarean/CookBook-project/Readme.md

 the form is resetted, if the user clicks continue he/she can proceed to updating his/her profile).
 * The recipe cards for each user are shown on the profile page.
 * If the user clicks on the edit recipe button she/he will be redirected to the edit page for that specific recipe.
-* If the user clicks on the delete button, the recipe will be deleted from the page and from the database.
+* Whenever a user clicks on the delete button, a modal pops up asking the user for confirmation(if the user clicks delete the recipe is deleted from the database and his/her profile, if the user clicks cancel the delete modal closes).
 * If the user clicks on the recipe image or the view recipe button, she/he will be redirected to the view for that specific recipe.
 4. [Recipes Page](/templates/recipes.html)